YA Dystopian Novels: It’s the end of the world

 Hey everyone!
 Welcome to Owl Book World.
-YA dystopian novels is the type of book list that I’ve been wanting to do for a while because I don’t see many reading dystopian novels anymore.
-Maybe I’m just not looking hard enough and really looking though.
-I love YA dystopian novels and I do kind of read them often or at least I use to.
+YA dystopian novels are the type of book list that I’ve been wanting to do for a while because I don’t see many people reading dystopian novels anymore.
+Maybe I’m just not looking hard enough and looking, though.
+I love YA dystopian novels, and I do kind of read them often, or at least I used to.
 I haven’t been reading them as much lately because I have been reading a lot of YA thrillers and YA Horror.

 YA Dystopian novels